36 Photography Ideas You Can Try At Home

 Photo by Herbert Goetsch

-14. Oil And Water Photography
+14. Add Some Oil And Water for Interesting Photographs

 Oil and water photography needs a very simple setup of having a glass dish or tray with water and some oil, a background, and a camera.
 Having a tripod will help to compose and focus on the photography part flexibly.
 Adding some dish soap will help to give definition to the oil droplets.